Bondi Junction - Waverly

 Bondi Junction - Waverly features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 60.2% of all households, including 24.5% couples with children, 27.4% couples without children, and 7.3% single parent families.
-Non-family households constitute the remaining 39.8%, with lone person households at 32.0% and group households comprising 7.9%.
-The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.
+Family households dominate at 60.2% of all households, comprising 24.5% couples with children, 27.4% couples without children, and 7.3% single parent families.
+Non-family households make up the remaining 39.8%, with lone person households at 32.0% and group households comprising 7.9% of the total.
+The median household size of 2.3 people is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households